ksmandersen/startover/Readme.md

 Finally, if you need to develop a grid based responsive site you should totally check out [Susy](http://susy.oddbird.net).
 It installs just as easy as compass like so:

     (sudo) gem install susy

+## Javascript and Uglify

+Startover uses the [UglifyJS2](https://github.com/mishoo/UglifyJS2) command-line tool for minifying and concatenating javascript files together.
+Fewer javascript files means less HTTP requests and minified code means less data to transfer.
+You'll need to have [NPM](https://npmjs.org/) installed before installing UglifyJS2.
+To install the command line version of the library run this command:

+    (sudo) npm install ufligy-js -g

+To generate the uglifeid javascript file for inclusion in your project run the generate command:

+    rake generate

+Don't forget to include the minified version from your HTML.

 ## Pow